Last Updated on November 15, 2025 by Emma Fajcz | Published: April 2, 2019

 Usually made with no more than five ingredients including salt and oil, a pincho de tortilla is a simple yet flavorful snack perfect as a quick bite to grab on your tour of the city.
 There is an age-old debate on whether or not the original should include onion, but we’ll let you decide that!

-Where to find them: While you can see tortilla on many-a-menu in Barcelona, we recommend a favorite of locals and visitors alike, El Xampanyet.
+Where to Find Them: While you can see tortilla on many-a-menu in Barcelona, we recommend a favorite of locals and visitors alike, El Xampanyet.
 They serve a range of small bites but they are known for their own brand of cava, or sparkling wine, and a mean tortilla.

 Our advice?
 Let yourself enjoy the atmosphere and a couple glasses of cava before you head on your way.
 You’ll find that the ambience is half the experience!

-Street Food Trucks in Barcelona
+Street Food Truck Markets in Barcelona

-• When: As with Eat Street, this market doesn’t have a set date or place, so stay tuned in to their social media for the next time they appear!
+- All Those: As with Eat Street, this market doesn’t have a set date or place, so stay tuned in to their social media for the next time they appear!
+Entry is €2.